Deniz Undav & Jamie Leweling: VfB Stuttgart's unlikely strike partnership bearing fruit

 “He has fine-tuned a couple of things.
 We knew what was in his locker in terms of his ability - he’s shown that and it has earned him a place in the [Germany] national team - but he’s added consistency to that now.”

-As for Undav, his goal moved him joint-second with Michael OliseLuis Díaz and Haris Tabaković in the Bundesliga’s 2025/26 goalscoring charts - a remarkable feat, given he missed four of the first six games through injury.
+As for Undav, ten goals place him second to only Harry Kane in the Bundesliga’s 2025/26 goalscoring charts - a remarkable feat, given he missed four of the first six games through injury.

 “Nothing surprises me with Deniz anymore,” Hoeneß said last month.
 “It was hugely important for us that he rediscovered his best form so quickly [after his injury].
 We need his goals.”

-Demirović’s late cameo at the BayArena was the icing on the cake for the reigning DFB Cup holders, although the Bosnian striker’s return to fitness - coupled with the recent arrival of young forward Jeremy Arévalo - may cause a selection headache in the weeks to come.
+Demirović’s scoring return - coupled with the recent arrival of young forward Jeremy Arévalo - may now cause a selection headache in the weeks to come.